eENVplus/deegree-workspace-eenvplus/README.md

 5. `SD.SpeciesDistribution`
 6. `US.SewerNetwork`

-After downloading, activating this workspace and ingesting some example data, you can go to `General > see layers` section, which opens a simple map client that displays a base map
+After downloading, activating this workspace and ingesting some example data, you can go to `General > see layers` section, which opens a simple map client that displays a base map.

 ![Deegree base map](https://raw.githubusercontent.com/eENVplus/deegree-workspace-eenvplus/screenshots/console_map.png "Base Map")